8 Vitamins & Minerals You Need for a Healthy Immune System

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 With some exceptions, it’s best to get your vitamins and minerals from your food rather than in pill form.
-Here are some tips for getting the top vitamins and minerals your immune system needs to perform.
+Smith shares some tips for some of the top vitamins and minerals your immune system needs to perform:

-Folate is the natural form, and folic acid is the synthetic form, often added to foods because of its health benefits.
-To get more folate, add more beans and peas to your plate on a regular basis, as well as leafy green vegetables.
-You can also get folic acid in fortified foods (check the label) such as enriched breads, pastas, rice and other 100 percent whole-grain products.
+Folate is the natural form and folic acid is the synthetic form, often added to foods because of its health benefits.
+To get more folate, add more beans and lentils to your plate on a regular basis, as well as leafy green vegetables.
+Avocado is another tasty source.
+You can also get folic acid in fortified foods (check the label first).